 2020 is the year of the woman.
-Not only have black women played a significant role in this year-like-no-other, but they have played significant roles in all parts of society throughout history.
-The panel Telling HerStory: Saving Black Women’s History is a moderated discussion hosted by the founder of BlueButterfly and founding publisher of TheRoot.com, Donna Byrd.
-Byrd will be joined by accomplished and influential women from a range of professions; panelists include the Daniel P.S.
-Paul Professor of Constitutional Law at Harvard Law School Tomiko Brown-Nagin; the famous lawyer and academic; Anita Hill; writer, activist, and New York City’s First Lady, Chirlane McCray, and the black feminist scholar, writer and editor Beverly Guy Sheftall.
+Not only have black women played significant roles in all parts of society throughout history, 2020 is shaping up to be the year of the black woman.
+It saw the election of the nation’s first African American vice president, Kamala Harris and has shown the growing influence of black women in all sectors.
+The panel’s Telling HerStory: Saving Black Women’s History is a moderated discussion hosted by journalist and NYU professor Pamela Newkirk.
+Newkirk will be joined by the Daniel P.S.
+Paul Professor of Constitutional Law at Harvard Law School, Tomiko Brown-Nagin; professor and lawyer Anita Hill; writer, activist, and New York City’s First Lady, Chirlane McCray and the Anna Julia Cooper Professor of Women’s Studies and English at Spelman College Beverly Guy-Sheftall, who will interview them about their lives, influences and the trajectory of black womanhood.
 The discussion also features a Q&A session with questions from The HistoryMakers WomenMakers Advisory Committee.
-Don’t miss your opportunity to view this enlightening discussion on the importance of understanding and protecting the large role black women have played—and continue to play—in African American history.
+Don’t miss your opportunity to view this enlightening discussion on the importance of understanding and protecting the large role black women have played—and continue to play—in American history.

 Beverly Guy-Sheftall is founding director of the Women’s Research and Resource Center (since 1981) and Anna Julia Cooper Professor of Women’s Studies at Spelman College.
 She is also an adjunct professor at Emory University’s Institute for Women’s Studies where she teaches graduate courses in their doctoral program.
 She is currently President of the National Women’s Studies Association (NWSA).At the age of sixteen, Guy-Sheftall entered Spelman College where she majored in English and minored in secondary education.
 After graduation with honors, she attended Wellesley College for a fifth year of study in English.
 After a year at Wellesley, she entered Atlanta University to pursue a master’s degree in English.
 Her thesis was entitled “Faulkner’s Treatment of Women in His Major Novels.”
 A year later Guy-Sheftall began her first teaching job in the Department of English at Alabama State University in Montgomery, Alabama.
 In 1971 she returned to her alma mater, Spelman College, and joined the English Department.
 Guy-Sheftall has been involved with the national women’s studies movement since its inception and provided leadership for the establishment of the first women’s studies major at a historically Black college.
 Beyond the academy, she has been involved in a number of advocacy organizations which include the National Black Women’s Health Project, the National Council for Research on Women, and the National Coalition of 100 Black Women, on whose boards she has served.
 In her role as Director of Spelman’s Women’s Center, she has also been involved with the development of student activism around misogynist images of Black women in hip hop as well as a broad range of social justice issues, including reproductive rights and violence against women.
 She teaches women’s studies courses, including feminist theory and global Black feminisms.